oshyshko/uio/README.md

-`[uio/uio "1.0"]`
+`[uio/uio "1.1"]`

 # uio

-`uio` is a Clojure/Java library for accessing HDFS, S3, SFTP and other file systems via a single API.
+`uio` is a [Clojure/Java library](#clojure-api) and a [command line tool](#command-line-tool) for accessing HDFS, S3, SFTP and other file systems.

 Features:
 - uses URLs everywhere (there are no relative paths or current working directories)
-- built around 7 core functions, no global state, no def-macros
+- minimalistic: built around 7 core functions, has no global state or def-macros
-- can automatically encode/decode files based on their filename extension
+- can automatically encode/decode files based on their extension
 - allows adding new protocols and codecs from REPL or user code
+- as a command line tool, respects stdin/stdout/stderr streams and exit codes

-### Built-in protocols
+## Built-in protocols

 |                  |from | to  |size |exists?|delete|mkdir| ls  | URL format                             |
 |------------------|:---:|:---:|:---:|:-----:|:----:|:---:|:---:|----------------------------------------|